Thomas Wyatt (painter)

 Thomas Wyatt (c.1799 – 1859) was an English portrait-painter, born at Thickbroom circa 1799.
 He studied in the school of the Royal Academy, and accompanied his brother Henry to Birmingham, Liverpool, and Manchester, practising as a portrait-painter without much success.
 In Manchester he tried photography.
 Eventually he settled as a portrait-painter in Lichfield, and died there on 7 July 1859.
 His works are best known in the Midland counties, and especially at Birmingham, where he held the post of secretary to the Midland Society of Artists.

-Personal
+Personal life

 Wyatt was the younger brother of the artist Henry Wyatt.